Co-funded by the European Union, the Erasmus+ programme aims to increase student and staff movement within the European Community.

 In order to be eligible for these features, Bristol students must opt into the programme during their application to Global Opportunities and fulfil strict Erasmus+ documentation requirements.

-The University of Bristol currently holds Erasmus+ agreements with 100 European universities and arranges 450 Erasmus+ study placements and traineeships each year.
+The University of Bristol currently holds Erasmus+ agreements with 100 European universities and arranges over 500 Erasmus+ study placements and traineeships each year.

 Through the Erasmus+ programme, we also provide financial support for University staff mobilities to EU institutions for the purposes of teaching and training.